Skip to main content

 Teravalis is primed to be a 37,000-acre premier master planned community located in the West Valley of the Phoenix metropolitan area, in Buckeye, Arizona.
 Translating to “land of the valley,” Teravalis is positioned between the White Tank and Belmont Mountain ranges and is committed to embracing the natural High Sonoran Desert beauty.
 Utilizing innovative technology and sustainable planning, the community will feature unparalleled amenities and wide-open spaces to explore and discover.

-Teravalis is a community of Howard Hughes®, known for its mission to curate vibrant communities that elevate the everyday, creating meaningful moments in great places where people can live their best lives – and thrive for generations to come.
+Developed by Howard Hughes Communities™, Teravalis exemplifies the company’s reputation for creating vibrant communities that elevate the everyday, create meaningful moments in great places where people can live their best lives, and thrive for generations to come.

 Other content